WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 |

-Senecio atratus Asteraceae (Sunflower Family) Subalpine, alpine.
+Senecio atratus (Black-tipped Ragwort) Asteraceae (Sunflower Family) Subalpine, alpine.
 Disturbed areas,

 meadows, openings.
 Summer.
-We like to call this Senecio, "Roadside Senecio", for it is very common in extensive colonies along high mountain roads.
-At top left is a small portion of a colony along the Roaring Fork Road and below that is an extensive colony along the road up to the Spiller/Helmet Ridge.
+We like to call this Senecio, "Roadside Senecio", for it is very common in extensive colonies along high mountain roads (and trails) and on edges and ledges, as the top photos on this page show.
+At left is a small portion of a colony along the Roaring Fork Road and below that is part of an extensive colony along the road up to the Spiller/Helmet Ridge.
 Senecio atratus is such a tall, robust, attractive plant that it is easy to identify even from a distance: it has tall, nearly vertical leaves, it grows in large colonies, and its leaves are sage-green.
 The leaves appear so sage-green because they are covered with a webbing of fine hairs.
 I rubbed downward on the leaf pictured below and a myriad of hairs rolled together revealing a bright green leaf surface.

 |